What Does it Take to Be a Graduate Teaching Assistant?

 Graduate Teaching Assistant Example Assist faculty or other instructional staff in postsecondary institutions by performing teaching or teaching-related duties, such as teaching lower level courses, developing teaching materials, preparing and giving examinations, and grading examinations or papers.
 Graduate teaching assistants must be enrolled in a graduate school program.
 Graduate assistants who primarily perform non-teaching duties, such as research, should be reported in the occupational category related to the work performed.

-- Provide assistance to faculty members or staff with laboratory or field research.
+- Assist faculty members or staff with student conferences.

 - Schedule and maintain regular office hours to meet with students.

 - Tutor or mentor students who need additional instruction.

 Things a Graduate Teaching Assistant Should Know How to Do

 When polled, Graduate Teaching Assistants say the following skills are most frequently used in their jobs:

 Reading Comprehension: Understanding written sentences and paragraphs in work related documents.

 Active Listening: Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.